 The fungal culture collection of the Muséum national d’Histoire naturelle contains living microscopic fungi, mainly saphrophytic ascomycetes, isolated from various substrata and locations.
-The collection offers a mould identification service.
+The collection offers a mould identification service and consultancy.

 The museum’s fungal strain collection today contains over 6,000 strains (including 350 Types) corresponding to 1,425 different species.
 Because of the specialisation of the unit’s researchers who are working on the collection, the collection has a particular focus on Ascomycetes and Zygomycetes, mostly saprophytic from food.

 The enrichment of the collection, under applicable regulations (CBD, Nagoya protocol), at a rate of around 100 strains per year, is aimed at expanding the range of available species but also at focusing on particular ecological niches (endophytes, cheese fungi, cave fungi, etc.).
 These specimens come from harvests and exchanges with other collections, and may also be sent out for identification by external correspondents.

 These specimens form the basis of taxonomic, fundamental biology and more recently genomic studies by the unit’s researchers and in collaboration with others.
 The data on the strains are all computerised and consultable in the MYCOBASE database.